schoeke/birb/test/README.md

 # birb Tests

-To run to tests, make sure you have mocha installed:
+To run the tests, make sure you have mocha installed:

     npm install mocha -g